 Gay icon Lady Gaga and her entourage partied at District Vidéo Lounge when it opened in 2017.
 Patrons can select music videos on the indoor screens or hang out on the very comfortable patio.

 Queens in the city

-Legendary Montréal female impersonator Michel Dorion’s classic Bar Le Cocktail is a terrific nightclub to see live shows by many of the best drag performers in the city – including Dorion – and Le Cocktail’s comfortable patio always draws a great mix of people.
+Legendary Montréal female impersonator Michel Dorion’s classic Bar Le Cocktail is a terrific nightclub to see live shows by many of the best drag performers in the city – including Dorion – and Le Cocktail’s comfortable and popular patio draws a great mix of people.

 Where everybody knows your name

-Sports bar Le Normandie on Amherst Street is a terrific local watering hole where patrons can get liquored up cheaply.
-A local institution since 1981, the tavern features karaoke inside and has one of the nicest and busiest summer patios in the Village.
+Sports bar Le Normandie on Atateken Street (formerly known as Amherst) is a terrific local watering hole where patrons can get liquored up cheaply.
+A local institution since 1981, the tavern features karaoke inside and has two of the nicest and busiest summer patios in the Village.

 Bar Minéral is the latest bar project from entrepreneurs and restaurateurs Mathieu Ménard and Steve Grenier.
 A wine bar by day and nightclub after dark, the “warmly glacial” space is an architectural delight and boasts a comfortable sunshiny patio.

 Village Motel at Galerie Blanc